nullabe/students-grades-api/README.md

 As this project is an HTTP API, all endpoints are specified into an OpenAPI v3 documentation.

 The documentation is available at `./config/statics/openapi_specifications.yaml`.
-As YAML is not really a human readable format, the use of OpenAPI format is very usefull to bootstrap a Swagger UI to read documentation.
+As YAML is not really a human-readable format, the use of OpenAPI format is very useful to bootstrap a Swagger UI to read documentation.

 You can quickly run the Swagger UI, with this make directive